 Members Sit on House Commerce, Justice and Science Appropriations Subcommittee with Jurisdiction Over Funding for the Census Bureau and Department of Justice

-Washington, DC – Congressman Serrano, Ranking Member of the House Commerce, Justice and Science Appropriations Subcommittee, which has jurisdiction over the Department of Commerce Census Bureau, today released the following statement in response to Census Director John H. Thompson’s resignation from his position and retirement:
+Washington, DC – Congressman Serrano, Ranking Member of the House Commerce, Justice and Science Appropriations Subcommittee, and Congresswoman Grace Meng, a member of the subcommittee, which has jurisdiction over the Census Bureau and the Department of Justice, today released the following statement in response to reports that the Department of Justice has proposed including a new ques